 He slowly rose from behind the foliage.
 Power and anger sung in his veins, begging to be used, to bring them down like her people had done to the scouting party.

 A hand gripped his shoulder, bearing him back to the ground.
 “Stay down!”
 Katarina hissed.
 She slowly pulled aside a wispy branch blocking their line of sight.
 The scouting party didn’t appear to have noticed.

 “Those are Udynean troops, you said it yourself.”
 And so close to the front line.
 Why hadn’t their own scouts spotted them?
 His gaze returned to Jasilla.
 The woman seemed jitterier than before. ”She was there, the dark-haired elf.
 She was part of my company.
 She has to be some sort of spellster spy.”

 The dwarf pursed her lips.
 “No. Udynea leashes any elf who shows the slightest sign of magic.
 They wouldn’t unleash one, not even to become a spy.”

-Magic or not, she was there.
-She’d been part of the assault.
+Magic or not, she was here amongst the enemy now, had been part of the assault.
 Even if she’d never loosed a single arrow, she still bore part of the blame.
 “I have to avenge my—”

-The grip she still held on his shoulder tightened.
+The grip Katarina still held on his shoulder tightened.
 “Not now.”

 "Not now?” he echoed, his voice barely above a whisper.
 “Have you already forgotten what was left of my people?”